Yumbe District: Location

 Yumbe District is one of Uganda's most northern districts.
 The district is bordered by South Sudan to the north, Moyo District to the east, Adjumani District to the southeast, Arua District to the south, Maracha District to the southwest and Koboko District to the west.
 The district headquarters at Yumbe are located approximately 75 km, by road, north of Arua, the largest town in the sub-region.

 Overview

 Yumbe District was established in 2006 when Aringa County was split off Arua District and renamed Yumbe District.The people in the district are still suffering from the effects of the civil war, which lasted about twenty years (1980–2000).
 The peace agreement between UNRF2 and the Government of Uganda was signed in the year 2000 in Yumbe.

-The majority (89%) ethnicity in the district are the Aringa people.
+The majority (89%) ethnicity in the district are Lugbara.
+The dialects spoken in the district include Aringa Lugbara (majority).
 Other ethnicities include the Kakwa, Madi and the Alur.
+The other spoken languages are English and Kiswahili.
 The Acholi are scattered along River Nile and mainly engage in fishing and hunting, along the river.
 They account for about 2% of the district's population.

-The languages spoken in the district include: the Aringa language (majority), Kakwa language, Madi language and the Alur language.
-The second most-spoken language however is Kiswahili.
-In the urban areas, one might encounter individuals who can understand Arabic or English.
+Geography and environment

+Yumbe District lies within the Albert Nile catchment system.One of its major rivers is the River Kochi, which originates in Koboko District and flows through Yumbe before joining the Albert Nile in Moyo District.The Kochi River catchment is one of the twelve sub-catchments that form the Albert Nile catchment in the upper Nile water management zone.
+The river plays an important role in supporting irrigation, domestic water supply, and local ecosystems.

+However, the catchment has experienced significant environmental degradation due to human activities such as: